sameeraxiomine/LargeCollections/README.md

 	- 	`MapWritable`
 	- 	`ShortWritable`
 	- 	`Text`
+	KryoKVMap can be used where TurboKVMap is used for standard types mentioned in the TurboSerDes described above.
+However using the TurboKVMap will perform significantly faster if you are working with the primitive types.
 	You should review the classes in the package `com.axiomine.largecollections.kryo.serializers` for examples of how to write your own KryoSerializers.
 The Kryo documentation is the best resource on how to write your own Kryo Serializers

 	You do have to register your own KryoSerializers.
 For example `com.axiomine.largecollections.kryo.serializers.MyIntSerializer` is an example of the custom Kryo serializer.
 If you want to register your own serializer you should create a property file and make entries as follows
 	    `java.lang.Integer=com.axiomine.largecollections.kryo.serializers.MyIntSerializer`
 	`java.lang.Float=com.axiomine.largecollections.kryo.serializers.MyFloatSerializer`

 	An example file is in location `src/test/resources/KryoRegistration.properties`.
+See the following test case to `com.axiomine.largecollections.util.KryoKTurboVMapBasicTest` for example on how to register custom Kryo serializers.
+The above mentioned Property file must be passed to the JVM using the following System Property

+	    -DKRYO_REG_PROP_FILE=${PATH_TO_KRYO_PROPS}/KryoRegistration.properties

+3. WritableKVMap<K extends Writable,V extends Writable> - Use this Map implementation when you have a highly custom Writable K and V classes and you do not wish to create Kryo Serializer.
+If you Writable classes are one of those mentioned earlier then using the KryoKVMap should be adequate.
+All the standard constructors take two trailing parameters
+	- 	`Class<K extends Writable>` Ex.
+IntWritable.class
+	- 	`Class<V extends Writable>` Ex.
+Text.class

+	For the above mentioned examples the WritableKVMap will be instantiated as follows `Map<IntWritable,Text> m = new WritableKVMap<IntWritable,Text>(IntWritable.class,Text.class)`

+	Similar to the TurboKVMap helper Map implementations are provided for the following Writable types in the package `com.axiomine.largecollections.turboutil`

+	- 	`ArrayPrimitiveWritable`
+	- 	`BooleanWritable`
+	- 	`BytesWritable`
+	- 	`ByteWritable`
+	- 	`DoubleWritable`
+	- 	`FloatWritable`
+	- 	`IntWritable`
+	- 	`LongWritable`
+	- 	`MapWritable`
+	- 	`ShortWritable`
+	- 	`Text`

+	Examples of such classes in the `com.axiomine.largecollections.turboutil` package are `IntWritableIntWritableMap`, `IntWritableTextMap`, etc.

+4.

 #SerDes#